Consultation for Pets

 Rates: Fee includes pre-session preparation, herbal extracts used in the session, samples of herbal extracts selected by your pet for you to continue to offer, a session report, and continued support via phone or email.

-Timings are approximate, as some animals (in particular cats) may choose not to engage or end the session early.
+Timings are approximate, as some animals may choose to end the session early.
 If that occurs, a fee of £40 per hour will be charged pro rata.